Recover Permanently Deleted Photos iPhone

 Open iTunes or Finder if it doesn't open automatically, and then locate your iPad.
 When you see the options "Restore" or "Update," choose Restore.

 You have about 15 minutes to download software for your iPad and reset it before it automatically exits.
 Make sure you have a decent internet connection and keep the device connected stably.
-If for some reason your iPad exits recovery mode, repeat the steps as explained above to start over.
+If for some reason your unavailable iPad exits recovery mode, repeat the steps as explained above to start over.

 3. Set it up.